sowiecki/react-shift/README.md

 Open `demo.html` in a browser.

 ## Customization
-The component can be passed objects to customize the navigation.
+The component can be passed objects as props to customize the navigation.

 * ```arrowLabels``` specifies custom next and previous page link labels.